 In 1865 something extraordinary happened in Pithole City.
 A man named Samuel Van Syckle had one of those crazy ideas that in hindsight seem so obvious but must have seemed outlandish at the time.
 Pithole City was a long way from the water so the oil had to be carted out in barrels stacked on mule carts.
 There was a lot of oil and not nearly enough barrels and carts, so the teamsters and coopers started jacking up their prices and the speculators were obliged to pay it – until Van Syckle had his stroke of genius, an oil pipeline, the first in the world.

 The Drake Well and it’s Unlikely Beneficiary

-From Pithole City I started down the road to the Drake Oil Well Museum at Oil Creek State Park.
-I hadn’t planned to go there, it was another 15 miles, but my attempts to learn about the Oil region from the locals had so far been a bust and I was looking for someone, anyone, who cared enough about what had happened here to discuss it.
+From Pithole City I started down the road to the Drake Well Museum and Park.
+I hadn’t planned to go there, it was another 15 miles, but my attempts to learn about the Oil region from the locals had been a bust, and I was looking for someone, anyone, who cared enough about what had happened there to discuss it with me.

 The derrick he was referring to was the original well dug by Edwin Drake in 1858.
 It produced 25 barrels a day at its height.
 Ten years later the surrounding region was producing 15.9 thousand barrels a day and kerosene was the fuel of choice for a nation.